FBGFi/Call-of-Cthulhu/README.md

 npm install
 npm run build
 ```
-After building the application, you can start it by opening the index.html file
+After building the application, you can start it by opening the `react-app/build/index.html`.
-in the build directory.
-(Note that the application has only been comprehensively
-tested in Chrome.)
+(Note that the application has only been comprehensively tested in Chrome.)

 There are three different options when starting the application: to create a local game,
 to join a hosted game and hosting a game.